Canadians Invited to Bless Children in Need with Operation Christmas Child Shoebox Gifts

 1.800.303.1269 or cell: 403.990.0161 firstname.lastname@example.org

 Operation Christmas Child, a project of Samaritan’s Purse, seeks to demonstrate God’s love in a tangible way to children in need around the world and, together with the local church worldwide, to share the Good News of Jesus Christ.
-Since 1993, Operation Christmas Child has collected and delivered more than 187 million gift-filled shoeboxes to children in more than 100 countries and territories.
+Since 1993, more than 198 million children in more than 170 countries and territories have received an Operation Christmas Child shoebox.